Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 5. Waitomo Caves

 The Waitomo Caves are a must-visit destination when in New Zealand, and for good reason.
-These caves are home to some of the most amazing natural rock formations and are packed with glowworms that light up the caves.
+These caves are home to some of the most amazing natural rock formations.
+And of course, they are packed with glowworms that light up the caves.

 The Waitomo Caves are located in the Waikato Region of the North Island.
 The best way to explore the caves is on a guided tour, which will take you through some of the most impressive formations.

 If you’re feeling daring, why not give black water rafting a go?
-This is an activity where you float downstream through the caves on an inflatable raft, and it’s a great way to see the glowworms in action.
+You’ll float downstream through the caves on an inflatable raft, and it’s a great way to see the glowworms in action.

 You get given head torches so don’t worry you won’t be totally in the dark.
 It’s a pretty awesome experience and one I’d definitely recommend.